bomonike/bomonike.github.io/aws-onboarding.md

 <hr />

 ## HashiCorp Terraform

+DR;TL AI has grown capable enough now to generate Cloud Formation from natural-language prompts and audits of resources have matured to be trustworthy as well.
+So use of an intermediate language such as Terraform is no longer necessary.

 HashiCorp's Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.